tendermint/tendermint/UPGRADING.md

 * `blocksync.version = "v1"` and `blocksync.version = "v2"` (previously `fastsync`)
   are no longer supported.
 Please use `v0` instead.
-During the v0.35 release cycle, `v0` was determined to suit the existing needs and the cost of maintaining the `v1` and `v2` modules was determined greater than necessary.
+During the v0.35 release cycle, `v0` was determined to suit the existing needs and the cost of maintaining the `v1` and `v2` modules was determined to be greater than necessary.

 * All config parameters are now hyphen-case (also known as kebab-case) instead of snake_case.
 Before restarting the node make sure you have updated all the variables in your `config.toml` file.